Homotopies and transcendental extensions in colouring problems: Sperner's Lemma, Generalized Y Game and the Generalized Shoelace Formula

-\begin{proof} Triangulate $P$ (without adding any new vertices).
+\begin{proof} We can assume that $\textup{Vol}(\Delta^n)=1$.
+Let every vertex $v$ of $T$ travel at a constant speed in a straight line towards the extreme point of $\Delta^n$ labeled by the same color as $v$.
+As in the previous proof, we deduce that the sum of volumes of $n$-simplices from $T$ induces a nonzero constant function.
+At the end of the homotopy, every simplex of $H_1(\sigma)$ gives a summand equal to 0, 1, or $-1$ (respectively: if it has two vertices labeled in the same way, or if it has distinct labels agreeing or not with the labeling of the vertices of $\Delta^n$).
+Thus, we deduce that there is exactly one more $n$-simplex contributing $1$ than those contributing $-1$ (this is an easy case of the odd-covering theorem discussed later). \end{proof} We finish this section with a similar proof of a result that will be used later: \begin{lemma}[Generalized Shoelace Formula] If $P$ is a $d$-dimensional polytopal complex in $\mathbb{R}^d$, then $\textup{Vol}(P) = \frac{1}{d!} \sum_{i \in I} \kappa(\sigma_i)$, where $\{\sigma_i\}_{i \in I}$ is the set of faces of $P$ and $\kappa(\sigma_i)$ is the determinant of the matrix with columns given by the vertices of $\sigma_i$ (order of columns is chosen accordingly to the orientation of $\sigma_i$). \end{lemma} \begin{proof} Triangulate $P$ (without adding any new vertices).
 Add a new vertex $v_j$ in the interior of every $d$-simplex $\tau_j$ of the triangulation.
 Divide every $\tau_j$ into $d+1$ $d$-simplices given by the convex hulls of the faces of $\tau_j$ and vertex $v_j$.
-Let each $v_j$ travel linearly to $0\in\mathbb{R}^d$ with a constant speed keeping all other vertices fixed, and consider the homotopy induced by these maps.
-For the small values of $t$ the images of $\tau_j$'s still form a triangulation of $P$, so the sum of their volumes is independent of $t$.
-Exploiting the expression corresponding to $t=1$, namely the sum of oriented volumes of $d$-simplices with one vertex in $0\in\mathbb{R}^d$, we see that $\kappa(\sigma_i)$'s corresponding to a face of more than one $\tau_j$ must vanish (each of them appears once with positive sign and once with negative sign, since they correspond to a common face of two $d$-simplices with the same orientation).
+Let each $v_j$ travel linearly to $0 \in \mathbb{R}^d$ at a constant speed, keeping all other vertices fixed, and consider the homotopy induced by these maps.
+For small values of $t$, the images of $\tau_j$'s still form a triangulation of $P$, so the sum of their volumes is independent of $t$.
+Exploiting the expression corresponding to $t=1$, namely the sum of oriented volumes of $d$-simplices with one vertex in $0 \in \mathbb{R}^d$, we see that $\kappa(\sigma_i)$'s corresponding to a face of more than one $\tau_j$ must vanish (each of them appears once with a positive sign and once with a negative sign, since they correspond to a common face of two $d$-simplices with the same orientation).
 Each of the remaining $\kappa(\sigma_i)$'s appears in the expression exactly once, with the standard orientation induced on the boundary from the $d$-simplex. \end{proof}

-\section{Algebraically independent coordinates}
+\section{Algebraically Independent Coordinates}

+The purpose of this section is mostly motivational and, with the exception of the last theorem, can be skipped by readers interested only in technical results.